December 2018

 Recipes happen as any other event in life, some are even the result of unexpected situations, like these Caramelized Onion Paste & Arugula Rolls, that have quickly become a favorite.
 Bare with me as we explore this incredibly delicious combo in form of dinner rolls.

 For weeks I have been thinking about making cinnamon rolls as a gift for a lovely couple.
 I bought all of my ingredients and when I was ready to make them, I just changed my mind.
 Why make it sweet when savory rolls can be as delicious?
 As usual, I opened the fridge and quickly scanned what I had.
-Onion and arugula seemed like the perfect savory combo at the time, even when I haven’t tried it before, but I went with it and I’ll show you the results!
+Onion and arugula seemed like the perfect savory combo at the time, even when I haven’t tried it before, but I went with it and this is the results!

 If you love this recipe, you may be interested in Coconut Milk Brioche with Chocolate Chunks & Vegan Challah

-Make the Caramelized Onions Paste
+Make the Caramelized Onion paste

-Traditionally, caramelized onions require a lot of time to cook, plus fat and sugar, but for this recipe I followed Cook’s Illustrated method.
-That recipe calls for 5 ingredients and no sugar at all.
-I used half of the (see below the original recipe amounts) and I got 225 gr onion paste:
+Traditionally, caramelized onions require a lot of time to cook, plus fat and sugar, but for this recipe I followed Cook’s Illustrated method which calls for no sugar and a secret-not-so-secret ingredient and got 225 gr onion paste.
+Here’s how to make it:

-3 pounds yellow onions, in juliennes
+3 pounds yellow onions, julienne

 3/4 cups water